department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/veterans-disability.md

 | **10%** | $140.05 |
 | **20%** | $276.84 |

-**Note:** If you have a 10% to 20% disability rating, you won't receive a higher rate for a dependent spouse, child, or parent.
+**Note:** If you have a 10% to 20% disability rating, you won't receive a higher rate even if you have a dependent spouse, child, or parent.

 <h2>Compensation rates for Veterans with a 30% to 100% disability rating<h2>